How Much Does It Cost for Laser Tattoo Removal

 Session count depends on the tattoo itself, the skin’s response, and how the ink breaks down over time.
 No clinician can accurately predict an exact number of sessions at first glance.
 An assessment gives a realistic estimate, not a guarantee.

-Full Removal or Fading for a Cover-Up
+Significant Fading or Fading for a Cover-Up

 Some tattoos only need partial fading before a cover-up, while others need a longer removal plan.
 A consultation can help you understand which option suits your goals and what that may mean for cost.